mitzu-io/homepage/content/english/about.md

   - icon: "fa-solid fa-lock-open"
     title: "We are building a great community"
-    content: "Mitzu is open-source and we want to keep it this way.
+    content: "Mitzu is open-source, and we want to keep it this way.
 We believe in the capabilities of open-source community development."

   - icon: "fa-solid fa-ear-listen"
     title: "We care about your feedback"
-    content: "We are available during working hours in European timezones, write us and we will reply soon.
-Give us feedback or report bugs."
+    content: "Your opinion matters to us!
+Please give us feedback or report bugs."

 # office_culture